5.25-Inch Floppy Disk

 Hard-sectored vs. soft-sectored disks

 Later drives, and the later industry standard, is what is named "soft-sectored" media.
-A soft-sectored disk omits the sector holes and keeps only one hole, the index hole.
+A soft-sectored disk omits the sector holes and keeps only one hole, the 17th hole mentioned above, the index hole.
 The window in the disk's sleeve thus is usually called the "index hole".
 The same photosensor logic inside the drive detects this hole to mark one full rotation of the disk media inside the sleeve.
 The physically punched hard sector markers in soft sectored media were "moved into software", replaced by a special bit pattern that is written on disk during low level formatting of the disk.

 With hard- or soft-sectored disks, it's important to understand that in these early days the drive mechanics itself knew little about how data was laid out onto the magnetic surface.
 Similarly as with MFM hard disks, such semantics were delegated to the attached controller.
 The drive's controller board was responsible for the disk format used.
 The "drive" was only mechanics, delegating head-positioning and motor control to the controller, which was also responsible for the data format written to disk.
 Early controllers were built on TTL eletronics and used hard-sectoring to locate reagions on disk.
 Later drives, built around IC-based controllers, relied less on sector marks but instead wrote marks into the data stream.
 What remained is the index hold that signalled one complete turn of the disk.